 FCF provides a platform and organizational support to Christian ministries that share our values and love for Thai people.
 We are not an administrative tool for obtaining Thailand visas and work permits.
-If a foreign volunteer’s primary work is with an FCF Project or is personally fundraising based on their work at an FCF Project, they are required to obtain a work permit through FCF.
+If a foreign volunteer’s primary work is with an FCF Project or is personally fundraising based on their work at an FCF Project, they must obtain a work permit through FCF.

 Below is a summary of visas, work permits, and government reporting requirements for volunteers.
 Because the specific requirements and documents often change, we won’t provide all details here.
 Our HR team has regular contact with these government offices so are always up to date on the latest changes.
 Please contact email@example.com or come into the office if you have any questions.